You Never Can Tell by Chris Green

 ‘How old do you think I am?’ says a swarthy stranger sitting on the table next to us.
 ‘Go on! have a guess!’

-We have not registered his presence up until this point.
-Annie and I exchange glances.
+We have not registered his presence up now.
+We exchange glances.
 We assume by the tone of the question that he is probably older than he thinks he looks.
 In truth, with his hair greased back like a fifties icon and his short-sleeved plaid checked shirt, he looks about seventy four.

 ‘Sixty?’
 Annie says, diplomatically.